AODQ/gltf/README.md

 glTF2 is a specification by Khronos for transmitting and loading 3D scenes and models for applications.
 Read more: https://github.com/KhronosGroup/glTF

-The major benefit is that it allows for scenes and models to be used seamlessly throughout multiple applications, mitigating the use for what was once a task for in-house libraries.

 This is planned to be a complete implementation of the glTF2 specification, with support for all future Khronos extensions.
 This repository is the core glTF2 implementation, which includes features such as: